Motive Power Technician – Truck and Coach

-After learning the basic fundamentals of diesel engines, power trains, electrical systems, hydraulic systems, and brake systems for heavy equipment in first year, you'll undertake training in second year that will enable you to meet the challenges of the truck and coach trade.
-In-class work is complemented by extensive shop training where you will be expected to develop a high standard of craftsmanship, problem-solving skills, and personal pride in the trade.
+After learning the basic fundamentals of diesel engines, power trains, electrical systems, hydraulic systems, and brake systems for heavy equipment in first year, you'll undertake training in second year that will enable you to meet the challenges of being a truck and coach technician.
+In-class work is complemented by extensive shop training where you will be expected to develop a high standard of craftsmanship, problem-solving skills, and personal pride as a truck and coach technician.

 Optional Paid Co-op

-Our program features an optional, paid co-op directly related to your program of study.
+Our truck and coach technician program features an optional, paid co-op directly related to your program of study.
 During this work-integrated learning experience, you’ll apply your skills and knowledge in an actual work environment, giving you industry training that you can showcase to potential employers when you graduate.

 You will be required to complete work preparation sessions prior to the work term to help you develop an industry-specific résumé and effective interviewing skills.
 Cambrian’s Career Centre will support you through this process and will also help you to source and apply for placement opportunities.